JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 npm install -g truffle
 ```

 Then you can check your truffle version with: ``truffle version`` command.
-It will print some more information witch is quite useful.
+It will print some more information which is quite useful.

 ```txt
 Truffle v5.5.7 (core: 5.5.7)